 On a more positive notes, "likes" and being "shortlisted" may not tell you exactly what you are doing right, but they are saying you are doing enough right to be on their favorite list for a potential booking.
 And that feels pretty good.

 There is a lot of opportunity on online casting sites, and you can use them as a place to employ and strengthen your auditioning skills while being strategic.

-And though it getting work this was is not easy, it helps to have fun challenging yourself and exploring voice over work during the process as well.
+And although getting work on these sites is not easy, it can be truly informative and fun challenging yourself, and exploring voice over work during the process of booking that first job.